 08 – Def Leppard guitarist Steve Clark dies from a cocktail of drugs and alcohol at his home in Chelsea, London, UK.

 08 – 15-year-old Jeremy Wade Delle shoots himself in front of his English class in Richardson, Texas.

-08 – One person dies and 542 are injured in a train crash at Cannon Street station in London.
+08 – One person dies and 542 are injured at Cannon Street station in London when a crowded commuter train crashes into buffers at the end of the line in the early morning rush hour.
 Rescue workers take five hours to cut passengers from the wreckage.

-15 – The UN-authorised, US-led “Operation Desert Storm” begins against Iraq in Kuwait with an all-out aerial bombardment involving cruise missiles launched from US warships.
+15 – The mandated deadline for Iraq’s withdrawal from Kuwait passes without any response from Iraq and the UN-authorised, US-led “Operation Desert Storm” begins against Iraq in Kuwait with an all-out aerial bombardment involving cruise missiles launched from US warships.
 US, British, French, Saudi and Kuwaiti fighter planes, bombers and helicopters are also involved.
-Iraq responds by attacking Israel – which had taken no military action against them.

 18 – Iraq attacks Tel Aviv and Haifa in Israel with Scud missiles in an attempt to draw Israel into the Gulf War and break apart the multi-national coalition against Iraq by provoking the Arab members to withdraw their support.
 Israel elects to leave retaliation to the Allied forces, foiling Iraq’s plan.

 18 – Three teenagers die in the crush during an AC/DC concert at Salt Palace Arena, Salt Lake City, Utah.

 25 – The AIDS death toll hits 100,000 with over 161,000 cases reported since 1981.